 Each rental company will operate in their own way, and charges will vary.
 Some rental companies will include CDW as standard, and some will not.

-If you’re visiting the US, then CDW insurance doesn’t always come as standard, so it’s always worth checking before you get to the car rental desk to avoid any unexpected charges.
+If you are visiting North America or the Caribbean, then CDW insurance doesn’t always come as standard, so it’s always worth checking before you get to the car rental desk to avoid any unexpected charges.

 In the case that Collision Damage Waiver is not provided to you by the rental company, we can offer it to you in the USA, Canada, South and Central America, North America and The Caribbean under our USA and Canada policy.